 Naked: refers to characters without any equipped gear.

-Nat: short for the "Natalya" set items, more specifically the Natalya's Solace set, which mostly benefit dexterity-based classes.
-See: "Legacy Nat's."
+Nat: short for the "Natalya" set items (example: Natalya's Embrace), more specifically the Natalya's Solace set, which mostly benefit dexterity-based classes.
+See: 'Legacy Nat's.'

 Nerf: the act of reducing the effectiveness of a certain spell, stat or mechanic.
 Usually occurs when the consensus is that one of the aforementioned aspects is far stronger or more effective than intended.
 See: 'OP.'

-Nirvana: a specific monk build centered around spirit generation (such as Way of the Hundred Fists + Breath of Heaven - Infused with Light) and Wave of Light.
+Nirvana:vanilla - a specific monk build centered around spirit generation and Wave of Light.
 The term "nirvana" is used for when the monk reaches nirvana and can spam high damage spells in quick succession.
-The build is named after the Nirvana band.

 OP: short for "overpowered" or "original post/poster."
 The former refers to anything that players believe are too strong to be fair (see: 'Imba,' 'Nerf' and 'UP').
 The latter refers to forums and people who start topics or threads.

-OS: stands for "open socket," an item property that can roll on most helms, chest armor, pants, weapons, off-hands, and jewelry.
-Can also roll on unique items, such as Ice Climbers and Tasker and Theo, which normally will be unable to roll sockets.
+OS:stands for "open socket," an item property that can roll on most helms, chest armor, pants, weapons, off-hands, and jewelry.

-OWE: short for "One With Everything," a passive ability specific to the monk class.
+OWE: short for the defunct "One With Everything," an old passive ability specific to the monk class.
+It was replaced by "Harmony" in Patch 2.1.

 P#: refers to Paragon level (or shortened to "PL").
 Examples include "P12" for Paragon level 12, "P100" for Paragon 100, etc. See: 'Paragon.'

 Paragon: or Paragon levels, is a system that extends beyond the level cap of 60 for player characters.
-A total of 100 paragon levels exist, with each level granting the basic +3 to primary stats (see: 'primary stat'), +2 to vitality, and +1 to each secondary stat, in addition a bonus permanent 3% magic find and 3% gold find (see: 'MF' and 'GF').
+In the original Diablo III, a total of 100 paragon levels exist, with each level granting the basic +3 to primary stats (see: 'primary stat'), +2 to vitality, and +1 to each secondary stat, in addition a bonus permanent 3% magic find and 3% gold find (see: 'MF' and 'GF').
+In Patch 2.0.1 and Reaper of Souls, Paragon levels are unlimited and there will no longer be any fixed stat bonuses per level.
+However, one Paragon Point will be awarded per level, which can be assigned to a variety of stats, such as vitality, critical hit chance, life percentage, resource cost reduction, etc. Also, Paragon levels will be account-based and not per character For example, if a player’s account is Paragon 120, all of his or her characters will be Paragon 120.

 Perma-: a prefix that is attached to various builds that indicate a "permanent" or near permanent effect.
-Examples include "permafreeze," which involves wizards using Critical Mass to constantly remove Frost Nova's cooldown, "permastun," which a variety of classes can use, notably monks wielding the Sledge Fist weapon, "perma-Vault," which involves demon hunters running the legacy Natalya's set bonus which enable them to cast Vault without worrying about running out of Discipline.
+Examples include "permafreeze," a common way wizards focusing on various cold spells to continuously lock down enemies, "permastun," which a variety of classes can use, notably monks wielding the Sledge Fist weapon, "perma-Vault," which involves demon hunters running the Danetta's set (see: 'Danetta's') with Hatred regeneration items to use Vault nonstop.

 PK: short for "player kill" or "player killer," which refers to the act of a player-controlled character killing or directly causing the death of another player-controlled character.
 See: 'PVP.'